Edixlk/Product-preview-card-component/README.md

 ### What I learned

-I have learned on how to make resonsive images using the `<picture>` element, making the card responsive by using grid and flexbox for larger screens. this was one of my setbacks with this projects.
-I've also learned on how to easily add icons using the `data-icon="shopping-cart"` by adding it into  the `<button>` element and editing it in CSS using the `::before` attribute.
+I have learned on how to make resonsive images using the `<picture>` element, making the card responsive by using grid and flexbox for larger screens which was one of my setbacks with this project.
+I've also learned on how to easily add icons using the `data-icon="shopping-cart"` and adding it into  the `<button>` element and styling the icon in CSS using the `::before` attribute.

 ### Useful resources